OUR COMMITMENT TO RESPONSIBLY PRODUCED PRODUCTS

 Eldorado is committed to responsibly producing gold and other metals that offer a wide range of uses.
 Our products advance sustainable development and contribute to economic growth around the world.

-Eldorado’s supply chain forms an important stage in the lifecycle of the gold and precious metals we responsibly produce.
+Our supply chain is an important part of the lifecycle of the gold and other metals we responsibly produce.
 Our contractors are a critical part of our workforce, contributing to areas including exploration, construction and other developments requiring specific resources and expertise, and we work with our suppliers to procure vital supplies for our workforce and operations, such as food, tools, equipment, machinery or bulk materials.

-Eldorado acknowledges the importance of not only managing risks and implementing internationally recognized best practices in its own operations, but extending these expectations to our contractors and down the supply chain.
+We acknowledge the importance of not only managing risks and implementing internationally recognized best practices in our own operations but also extending these expectations to our contractors and down the supply chain.
 SIMS requires all contractors and suppliers to be evaluated and conduct their work according to minimum performance standards for health and safety, environmental, social, human rights and other facets of sustainability, including:

 • Complying with the the MAC-TSM Prevention of Child and Forced Labour Verification Protocol;